HHS awards $1.7M to WV to boost COVID-19 response

 The centers may use these awards to address screening and testing needs, acquire medical supplies and boost their telehealth capacity in response to the coronavirus pandemic.

 The funding supports health centers across the country in their emergency planning and response efforts.
-The awards will give health centers the flexibility to meet the evolving COVID-19 needs in their respective communities including, but not limited to, expanding COVID-19 screening and testing capacity, purchasing supplies such a personal protective equipment (PPE) and providing safety education.
+The awards will give health centers the flexibility to meet the evolving COVID-19 needs in their respective communities including but not limited to, expanding COVID-19 screening and testing capacity, purchasing supplies such personal protective equipment and providing safety education.

 “HRSA-funded health centers provide high-quality primary care services to 28 million people in the United States.
 That is 1 in 12 people nationwide.
 These grantees operate 13,000 service delivery sites that are lifelines to services and networks of resources in their communities every day, and especially during a crisis,” said HRSA Administrator Tom Engels.
 “HRSA-funded health centers will receive this funding as quickly as possible so they can maintain their ability to deliver quality primary health care services to their patients while responding to developing needs in their communities.”